gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 learn_actions: (MATLAB)
 ```

-5. A typical execution of the algorithm for custom experiments should be:
+5. In learn_{faces,actions}.m you can modify the hyperparameters of the optimization algorithm, as well as other parameters involved in the method, in order to run custom experiments.
+A typical execution of the algorithm for custom experiments should be:

 ```
-a. prepare_for_opt_{face,action}: prepares the matrices that participate in the optimization procedure
+a. prepare_for_opt_{face,action}(parameters): prepares the matrices that participate in the optimization procedure.
+See learn_{faces,actions}.m for more details
 b. main: executes the optimization
 ```

 Data
 =====================================
-1. You can find the -necessary for the learning algorithm- outputs of the face and action pipeline (precomputed features/kernels), as well as those of the script pipeline (person/action labels) in .
+1. You can find the - necessary for the learning algorithm - outputs of the face and action pipeline (precomputed features/kernels), as well as those of the script pipeline (person/action labels) in .
 We also provide the ground truth of the examples.
 2. Our action categories can be found in the same link in the file manual_annotation/categories_ids_47.mat.
 An extended version of the categories is provided in manual_annotation/categories_ids.mat.